bjpop/cwl_explorer/README.md

 * 0: The program completed successfully.
 * 1: File I/O error.
 * 2: A command line error occurred.
+* 3: An error occurred when trying to pack multi-file CWL files into one file, using cwltool.
+Possibly a CWL validation error.
+* 4: Could not properly parse the filepath for the input CWL file (perhaps the filepath is invalid).

 # Authors